 Read more: Why is the rainbow gay?

-It is 2019, folks.
-It’s about time we take concrete steps for inclusivity, and we can start by learning some gender-neutral pronouns.
-Below are some examples of the gender-neutral pronouns written by the University of Wisconsin’s Lesbian, Gay, Bisexual, Transgender Research Center:
+So it’s about time we take concrete steps for inclusivity, and we can start by learning gender-neutral pronouns.
+Below are some examples of gender-neutral pronouns listed by the University of Wisconsin’s Lesbian, Gay, Bisexual, Transgender Research Center:

-1. He / Him: one of the first pronouns being used, first used in the Old English of 893, translating to “this, here”; identifies as masculine
+1. He / Him: one of the first pronouns to be used, first used in the Old English of 893, translating to “this, here”; identifies as masculine

 Ex.
 He wants to make himself known.